 Data structures#

-GeoST uses standardized internal data structures and data validation to ensure that the functionality that GeoST offers can always reliably be applied to parsed data.
-This user guide sections dives deeper into GeoST data structures.
-For a more basic overview of the concepts, see the Introduction to GeoST.
+GeoST uses standardized internal data structures and data validation to ensure that the functionality that GeoST offers can always reliably be applied.
+This user guide section dives deeper into GeoST data structures.

-• LineHeader describes metadata and spatial information of line surveys.
+• the header table describes metadata and spatial information.

 GeoST object hierarchy